 Obviously, with so much variety in the market, you will find several lens choices for macro photography.
 But which of these options suit you best is a dilemma.
 Now making the right lens choice is very necessary as it is the single most focal gear.
 That is why we have simplified this decision for you.

 Even though you can conduct macro using extension tubes with a normal lens for some magnification or use a normal reversed lens with extension tubes for even more magnification, but we believe the best option is to get a dedicated macro lens.
-Not only are these dedicated macro lenses most convenient and flexible option, but they also give the best results in macro photography.
+Not only are these dedicated macro lenses the most convenient and flexible option, but they also give the best results in macro photography.

 Invest in the most useful models which feature a 1:1 magnification and have focal lengths between 90-105mm.
 These are also the most popular ones because when the user focuses on the subject as closely as possible, it gets bigger on the sensor as it is in reality.

-You can go for shorter focal lengths like 50mm but they are difficult to work with as they have shorter working distances.
+You can go for shorter focal lengths like 50mm, but they are difficult to work with as they have shorter working distances.
 This means that the users have to get very close to the subject, which is very risky.

 You will find that the best 1:1 macro lenses with long focal lengths are made by most of the brands.
-From Sigma’s 105mm, Nikon’s 105mm, Canon’s 100mm, Samyang’s 100mm, Sony’s 90mm, and Tamron’s legendary 90mm, there is a vast variety available.
+From Sigma’s 105mm, Nikon’s 105mm, Canon’s 100mm, Samyang’s 100mm, Sony’s 90mm, and Tamron’s legendary 90mm, there is a wide variety available.
 You can’t go wrong with any of them as they produce comparable results.

 Just ensure that you read the specification and reviews first and invest in the lens which has features that suit you most.
 Their cost also varies as they are priced between $400 and $1,000.
-These all provide great value for money and most of them have image stabilization, which makes composition a lot easier.
-So just pick the one that you feel the surest with and you will be good to go!
+These all provide great value for money, and most of them have image stabilization, which makes composition a lot easier.
+So just pick the one that you feel the surest with, and you will be good to go!

 Location and weather

 Some of the most exceptional images in macro photography revolve around capturing interesting subjects.
-Usually, these are small bugs, insects, flora and fauna, etc… Capturing these on-camera results in interesting abstract images full of color and details.
+Usually, these are small bugs, insects, flora and fauna, etc. Capturing these on-camera results in interesting abstract images full of color and details.
 But finding these fun subjects amongst normal life can be an issue.

 So go for locations that are famous for flowers and plants.
 For example, botanical gardens have a lot to offer to a macro photographer.
-Then in my experience, weather is as important as the location.
-If you don’t want to be disappointed, then choose the best time for shooting, when the subject is active.
+Then in my experience, the weather is as important as the location.
+If you don’t want to be disappointed, then choose the best time for shooting when the subject is active.

-For example, if you want to capture insects then wait for the outside to get warmer, at about 17°C (63°F) you will see different insects wriggling outside.
+For example, if you want to capture insects then wait for the outside to get warmer, at about 17°C (63°F), you will see different insects wriggling outside.
 On the other hand, if you are want to shoot insects while they rest, then first you will have to find their home, and go on expeditions early in summer mornings.
 Just keep the location and weather in mind before leaving your home!

 Flash is not needed in every macro photography situations.
 For example, if there is plenty of sunlight and the user is okay with shooting at F2.8 or F4, then the flash is not required at all.
 This could be led to the upside of getting more natural-looking photos without any artificial flashlight.